disler/marimo-prompt-library/README.md

 > Quickly run and test prompts across models
 - 🟡 Copy `.env.sample` to `.env` and set your keys (minimally set `OPENAI_API_KEY`)
     - Add other keys and update the notebook to add support for additional SOTA LLMs
+- 🟡 Install Ollama (https://ollama.ai/) and pull the models you want to use
+    - Update the notebook to use Ollama models you have installed
 - To Edit, Run `uv run marimo edit adhoc_prompting.py`
 - To View, Run `uv run marimo run adhoc_prompting.py`